dennislwm/coda-cli/README.md

 - Use a containerization platform (**Docker**) to run your application in any environment.
 - Use a continuous integration pipeline (**CircleCI**) to automate your static analysis and image deployment.
 - Use an artifactory (**Docker Hub**) to store and pull your image.
-- Use a continuous delivery pipeline (**GitLab**) to automate your Docker container deployment and interaction with Coda.io
+- Use a continuous delivery pipeline (**GitLab**) to automate your Docker container deployment and interaction with Coda.io (Blocked: Coda.io doesn't support POST request for many of its resources.)

 ---
 # Usage